bendalab/plottools/README.md

 python -m plottools.spines
 ```

-## How to prepare figures
+## Howtos

+- A quick introduction to matplotlib: [Getting started with matplotlib](docs/starter.md)
-Read our [guidline](docs/guide.md) for preparing figures for your next paper manuscript or thesis.
+- A general guidline for preparing figures for your next manuscript or presentation: [How to prepare figures](docs/guide.md)

 ## Documentation